|Deep red Cuprite from South West Mine, Bisbee, Cochise Co|

 The estimate came from a statistical analysis of carbon-bearing minerals known today, then extrapolating how many scientists should be looking for.

-"We have used the same kinds of techniques to predict that at least 1,500 minerals of all kinds are 'missing,' to predict what some of them are, and where to find them," Dr. Hazen says.
+Predicted before they were found"We have used the same kinds of techniques to predict that at least 1,500 minerals of all kinds are 'missing,' to predict what some of them are, and where to find them," Dr. Hazen says.

 Says Dr. Morrison: "These new approaches to data-driven discovery allow us to predict both minerals unknown to science today and the location of new deposits.